Latent Optimal Paths by Gumbel Propagation for Variational Bayesian Dynamic Programming: Details of model architecture in experiments

 \subparagraph{Posterior Encoder} The posterior encoder $q(\mathbf y| \mathbf x, \mathbf c; \phi) = \mathcal{D}(\mathbf y| \mathcal{R}, \mathbf{W} = d(\text{NN}_\phi(\mathbf x),\mathbf c), \alpha)$, where $\alpha$ is a preset hyper-parameter.
 Note that the gradient with respect to $\theta$ will not backpropagate to the text encoder.
 The architecture of the posterior encoder shouldn't be too complex, its goal is to extract temporal information from spectrogram inputs $\mathbf{x}$ by a neural network model parameterized by $\phi$.
 In the posterior encoder (\cref{fig:posterior}), the spectrogram is fed into a convolution-based PostNet \citep{postnet} to upsample the feature dimension to the size of the linguistic feature $\mathbf c$, i.e. $\text{NN}_\phi(\mathbf{x}) \in \mathbb{R}^{t\times 256}$.
 The final weight matrix $\mathbf W \in \mathbb{R}^{t\times n}$ computed by

 where the softmax function is applied over the $t$ dimension.

 \subparagraph{Decoder} The architecture of the decoder is also the same as the one in FastSpeech2 \citep{ren2020fastspeech}.
-In the decoder (\cref{fig:decoder}), the alignment latent $\mathbf y$ and the linguistic feature $\mathbf c$ are extended by a matrix multiplication which extends the linguistic feature from length $n$ to length $t$ according to the alignment information, then followed by 4 Feed-forward Transformer blocks with 2 multi-head attentions.
+In the decoder (\cref{fig:decoder}), the latent optimal path $\mathbf y$ and the linguistic feature $\mathbf c$ are extended by a matrix multiplication which extends the linguistic feature from length $n$ to length $t$ according to the information of sampled latent optimal path $\mathbf y$, then followed by 4 Feed-forward Transformer blocks with 2 multi-head attentions.
 We add a residual connection after the linear layer with a PostNet to get the final output.

 \subparagraph{Prior Encoder} The prior encoder $p(\mathbf{y}|\mathbf{c};\theta) = \mathcal{D}(\mathbf{y}|\mathcal{R},\mathbf{W}^{(0)} = d(f_\theta(\mathbf{c}),\mathbf{c}),\alpha)$.
-Following \citet{lu2021vaenar,flowseq}, we make use of a Glow \citep{kingma2018glow} structure to infer spectrogram features condition on linguistic features.
+Following \citet{lu2021vaenar,flowseq}, we make use of a Glow \citep{kingma2018glow} structure to infer spectrogram features conditioned on linguistic features.
 It consists of multiple Glow blocks.
 Each of the blocks has an actnorm layer, an invertible $1\times 1$ convolutional layer, and an affine-coupling layer.
-The transformation network in the affine-coupling layer is based on the Transformer decoder which the spectrogram feature $\text{NN}_\phi(\mathbf{x})$ as the query and the linguistic feature $\mathbf{c}$ as the key and value.
+The transformation network in the affine-coupling layer is based on the Transformer decoder, which the spectrogram feature $\text{NN}_\phi(\mathbf{x})$ as the query and the linguistic feature $\mathbf{c}$ as the key and value.
 During training, we use the backward pass to infer the probability of the KL divergence.
 The forward pass is used to generate spectrogram features from the condition and then form the weight matrix to sample latent $\mathbf{\hat y}$ during inference.
 Details of the architecture are in \cref{fig:prior}.

 \subparagraph{Length Predictor} Following \citet{lu2021vaenar}, the length predictor consists of a 1-channel fully connected layer with ReLU activation.
-The length predictor is optimized by an MSE loss and the gradient will not propagate to the text encoder.
+The length predictor is optimized by an MSE loss, and the gradient will not propagate to the text encoder.